UmeshkumarKoli/PythonSelenium/README.md

 # PythonSelenium
+Usage of @pytest.fixture(scope="session")
+@pytest.fixture(scope="class")
+@pytest.mark.usefixtures("setup")

+Testscenario:
-Open a browser and execute all test cases and close browser
+User wants to Open a browser and execute all test cases.
+Then close browser